Focus on Value

 - Improving the health of the population

-Cleveland Clinic has developed and implemented new models of care that focus on “Patients First” and aim to deliver on the Institute of Medicine goal of Safe, Timely, Effective, Efficient, Equitable, Patient-centered care.
+Cleveland Clinic has developed and implemented new models of care that focus on “Patients First” and aim to deliver on the National Academy of Medicine's goal of Safe, Timely, Effective, Efficient, Equitable, Patient-centered care.
 Creating new models of Value-Based Care is a strategic priority for Cleveland Clinic.
 As care delivery shifts from fee-for-service to a population health and bundled payment delivery system, Cleveland Clinic is focused on concurrently improving patient safety, outcomes, and experience.